PARENCHIMA/protocols/README.md

 Please submit a single file for each MRI method (ASL, DWI, BOLD or T1-T2), in pdf form and including a cover page stating:

 (1) Author names, contact details and affiliation;
-(2) Protocol specifications such as vendor, scanner model, software version, sites where it has been tested; (3) Provenance (who set up the protocol, when, for which study, where has it been used); (4) References to publications presenting results that were obtained with the protocol.
+(2) Protocol specifications such as vendor, scanner model, software version, sites and scanners where it has been tested; (3) Provenance (who set up the protocol, when, for which study, where has it been used); (4) References to publications presenting results that were obtained with the protocol.

+Please use the following naming convention for the files:

+mrimethod_vendorname_softwareversion_scannermodel_authorname.pdf

 # Non-compliant protocols

 We can also make non-compliant renal MRI protocols available on this page, or protocols describing methods for which recommendations are not yet available.
-Please send a single pdf the taks force leads with the same cover page as compliant protocols.
+Please send a single pdf the taks force leads with the same cover page as compliant protocols. pdf's for non-compliant protocols can contain multiple sequences and should be named as follows:

+authorname_protocolname.pdf

 # Licensing